Two months after Hurricane Maria, Puerto Rico is still facing urgent challenges

 Politicians have been in and out of the island and that has led to a spending law that provides $5 billion for Puerto Rico’s recovery and billions for government agencies providing disaster assistance.
 Projections are that a lot more will be needed.

-Cruz said she had been receiving people from around the United States have been sending small donations, money orders, $50 or $10 attached to cards or pieces of paper.
-Some were as much as $300 and $500.
+Cruz said people from around the United States have been sending small donations, money orders, $50 or $10 attached to cards or pieces of paper.
+Some gave as much as $300 to $500.
 She has formed a foundation for those contributions, "Somebody Help Us," she said, adding that she'll be calling people who have included their phone numbers with their contributions.

-"We're gonna use it to rebuild homes, to make sure people have good drinking water, because even if it comes out of a faucet it has to be drinkable, to schools for children.
+"We're going to use it to rebuild homes, to make sure people have good drinking water, because even if it comes out of a faucet it has to be drinkable, to schools for children.
 Some of the schools have been in really bad shape.
-Twenty five percent of what comes into the foundation goes to other towns outside of San Juan," she said.
+Twenty-five percent of what comes into the foundation goes to other towns outside of San Juan," she said.

-Award-winning "Hamilton" creator Lin-Manuel Miranda joined celebrities, members of Congress and thousands of people who gathered in Washington, D.C. to call attention to the island's plight.
+Award-winning "Hamilton" creator Lin-Manuel Miranda joined celebrities, members of Congress and thousands of people who gathered in Washington to call attention to the island's plight.
 Miranda said Sunday that the Hispanic Federation, which his father founded and he has helped with fundraising, has collected $20 million for the effort.

 Like others, he has said Puerto Rico can bounce back if the island gets the same level of help as residents of any of the 50 states.
 Puerto Rico is a territory of the United States and its residents are citizens.